em-tg/em-tg.github.io/csborrow/index.md

 }
 ```

-Here we see C#'s first tradeoff: lifetimes are less explicit, but also less powerful.
+Here we see C#'s first trade-off: lifetimes are less explicit, but also less powerful.
 The defaults
-can also be unintuitive.
-Say we wanted to write a method on a struct which returns a reference
+can also be unintuitive: say we wanted to write a method on a struct which returns a reference
 to one of the struct's members.
 In rust, this is simple:

 ```rs